Tuesday 29 July 1941

-In the Far North sector, German XXXVI Corps (General Hans Feige) once again attempts to break Soviet resistance east of Salla to continue the advance on the vital Murmansk railway.
+In the Far North sector, the German 36 Corps (General Hans Feige) once again attempts to break Soviet resistance east of Salla to continue the advance on the vital Murmansk railway.
 As did the attempt on the 27, this one completely fails.
 The fruitless attacks have been extremely costly in terms of lives lost on both sides, with the Germans taking 5000 casualties in the last month in this sector alone.
 After this, General Nikolaus von Falkenhorst in Army Group Norway accepts the inevitable and calls off further attacks until the situation changes.

 In the Army Group Center sector, German forces encircling parts of three trapped armies in the Smolensk area withstand strong Soviet attempts to open the pocket.
 Soviet 30th Army counterattacks in the northern part of the pocket, but is stopped by General Hoth's 3rd Panzer Group.
 Soviet 4th Army attacks General Guderian's Panzer Group 2 in the Yelnya area.
 At 19:00, General Timoshenko at Western Front orders 20th Army (General Kurochkin) to retake Smolensk.
 Kurochkin dutifully complies, but the attack fails and the Soviet troops withdraw with heavy casualties.
 A local counterattack by General Rokossovsky's 101st Tank Division using KV tanks does recapture Iartsevo temporarily.

 In the Army Group South sector, General Ewald von Kleist sends XVIII Motorized Corps of his Panzer Group I toward Pervomaisk.
-Meanwhile, German 6th Army attacks directly toward Kiev, but, facing heavy resistance, sidestep to the south of the city to envelop the defenders.
+Meanwhile, the German 6th Army attacks directly toward Kyiv, but, facing heavy resistance, sidestep to the south of the city to envelop the defenders.
 The Soviets have 1.5 million men in the vicinity of Uman, but they are slowly being compressed into a smaller and smaller area.

 |"Stirling N3663/MG-H of No 7 Squadron, on display at Newmarket Heath, Suffolk, during a visit by King Peter of Yugoslavia, 29 July 1941.
 A typical bomb load is on view beneath the aircraft for the King's inspection." © IWM (CH 3175).|